Emergency contraception is safe, works well, and should now be available to anyone who needs it.

 - Ella.
 No matter your age, you need a prescription for Ella.

 - IUD.
 The copper-T IUD, a small device that's placed in your uterus, also requires a prescription.
 A doctor will have to insert it for you.
+Also, research shows that Plan B One-Step starts to lose its effectiveness in women heavier than 165 pounds and is not recommend for anyone over this weight.
+Instead, a copper-T IUD is the suggested option for emergency contraception in this group.

 Will My Pharmacy Sell Emergency Contraception?